★★★★ (4 out of 5)

 The Five Ten Anasazi Moccasym is a great shoe.
 I’d give it a 5 out of 5 rating if we were only judging based on crack climbing or smearing ability.
 When it comes to more technical edging or even a route with any sort of mildly consistent technical climbing, other shoes provide better performance and confidence.
 That said, I always keep a pair on hand.

-- Comfort: This can’t be overstated enough.
+This can’t be overstated enough.
 Once you break these babies in, which doesn’t take long, you don’t really need to take them off between climbs.
 They are definitely on the soft spectrum, but not nearly as soft as the Mad Rock Remora

 The Not So Good